-High capped off a 20 year recording career, during which The Blue Nile released 33 songs, a snail like pace of 1.65 songs per year.
-It’s a return to the stately synth-based sound of Hats; it might have been anachronistic in 2004, but in hindsight, it’s a fine addition to The Blue Nile’s catalogue, even if it lacks the magic of their first two records.
+High capped off a 20-year recording career, during which The Blue Nile released 33 songs on studio albums, a snail-like pace of 1.65 songs per year.
+It’s a return to the stately synth-based sound of Hats.
+It might have been anachronistic in 2004, but in hindsight, it’s a fine addition to The Blue Nile’s catalogue.

-My favourite song is the title track, which uses piano and Buchanan’s aching upper register.
+It largely lacks the magic of their first two records, but the title track is excellent, utilising piano and Buchanan’s aching upper register.
 ‘I Would Never’ is memorable, one of the more conventional songs in The Blue Nile catalogue.
 The acoustic guitar of ‘Because of Toledo’ is the only textural change from the keyboard instruments that dominate High, while the soulful closer, ‘Stay Close’, is the longest piece in The Blue Nile’s catalogue.

-High looks likely to be The Blue Nile’s final album, as PJ Moore has become estranged from the other two members, and his stately electronics were a key part of the band’s sound.
-But Hats is a fine sign-off, if a little unexciting.
+High is likely to stand as The Blue Nile’s final album; PJ Moore is estranged from the other two members, and his stately electronics were a key part of the band’s sound.
+But Hats is a fine sign-off.

 Paul Buchanan released his solo debut at the age of 56.
 Its sparse elegance is a natural follow-up to The Blue Nile.
-Without Moore, the electronic textures are gone, and the songs centre around acoustic piano, with a dash of orchestral instrumentation like the string filled ‘Fin de Siecle’.
+Without Moore, the electronic textures are gone, and the songs are centred around piano, with a dash of orchestral instrumentation like the string filled ‘Fin de Siecle’.
 While The Blue Nile’s songs were often lengthy, the songs on Mid Air are short.